-Parish records - West Calder, Midlothian.
+Parish baptism records - West Calder, Midlothian.

-JB stated: 'it may be told that when a youth of 18 years he stood on some favourable height and saw the battle of Falkirk in 1745.'
+22/04/2023 Page 8 of 17 John Black stated 'it may be told that when a youth of 18 years he stood on some favourable height and saw the battle of Falkirk in 1745.'
 Wikipedia tells us that 'during the Jacobite rising of 1745, the Battle of Falkirk Muir on 17 January 1746 was the last noteworthy Jacobite success.'
-It is possible of course that John did witness the actual battle at Falkirk, thirty miles from his home, or maybe he just 'stood on a favourable height' and saw the troops marching to Falkirk but he would have been 22 and not 18 at the time.
+It is possible of course that John did witness the actual battle at Falkirk, thirty miles from his home, or maybe he just 'stood on a favourable height' and saw the troops marching to Falkirk.
+He would have been 22 and not 18 at the time.